-Misha Galant is a junior in the Columbia University and Juilliard School Exchange in New York City, where he is simultaneously studying piano and pursuing degrees in Data Science and Russian Literature.
+Misha Galant is a senior in the Columbia University and Juilliard School Exchange in New York City, where he is simultaneously studying piano and pursuing degrees in Data Science and Russian Literature.
 He began piano lessons at the age of six and continued for 12 years with his mother, Olya Katsman.
+Throughout high school, Misha also received invaluable guidance and inspiration from Sharon Mann and Yoshikazu Nagai of the San Francisco Conservatory of Music.
 Currently, he studies with Matti Raekallio at the Juilliard School and with Dr. Yu-Jane Yang at Weber State University in Ogden, Utah.
-Misha’s musical heritage includes three generations of pianists, including his great-grandmother who was a student of Maria Yudina along with Vladimir Horowitz, and his great-grandfather who studied with Heinrich Neuhaus in Kiev, Ukraine.
+Misha’s musical heritage spans three generations of pianists, including his great-grandmother, who, along with Vladimir Horowitz, was a student of Maria Yudina, and his great-grandfather, who studied with Heinrich Neuhaus in Kiev, Ukraine.

 Prior to entering college, Misha won every single competition he entered in California.
 In the summer of 2015, he was a prizewinner in the first Van Cliburn Junior competition in Fort Worth, Texas, garnering the Best Classical Sonata Performance and Audience prizes.
 He also won Third and Audience prizes at the Eastman Young Artists International Competition for which he had the opportunity to perform with the Rochester Philharmonic and was offered a four-year full tuition scholarship to the Eastman School of Music.
 Misha was the California state winner in the 2010 MTAC concerto competition and again in 2015, when he was inducted into the selective Young Artist Guild.